Canon T7i vs Nikon W300

 It is notable that the T7i has a hotshoe, while the W300 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T7i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T7i Manual (free pdf) or the online Nikon W300 Manual.
+Further information on the features and operation of the T7i and W300 can be found, respectively, in the Canon T7i Manual (free pdf) or the online Nikon W300 Manual.